Buying Guide: Printer Cartridges

 Whether you’re searching for a specific type of cartridge or are hoping to save money on future print costs, knowing the terms below will help you find the cartridge you’re looking for.

 OEM stands for Original Equipment Manufacturer.
 In other words, if a cartridge is marked OEM, it means it’s produced by the same manufacturer as the printer itself – HP for example.
-OEM cartridges tend to be the most expensive, but they do offer the best quality.
+OEM cartridges are considered to be the best quality printer cartridges because they are designed to work seamlessly with the printer and therefore produce the highest quality output.

 Combination Ink Packs

-Combination ink packs offer a cost-effective way to purchase two or more cartridges at once.
-These handy units usually contain both black and colour cartridges, making them perfect for those who have recently purchased a brand new printer.
+Combination ink packs, also known as multipacks, are a convenient option and offer a cost-effective way to purchase two or more cartridges at once.
+These handy units usually contain both black and colour cartridges, making them perfect for those who have recently purchased a brand-new printer.
 Though expensive, combination packs do offer good value when compared to the cost of individual cartridges – provided you use both coloured and black ink that is.
+Additionally, it can be more convenient to purchase a combination pack rather than having to buy cartridges separately as and when they run out.

 Solid Ink Cartridges